wolfSSL/wolfBoot/docs/Targets.md

 - `WOLFBOOT_LOAD_BASE`: the address where wolfboot will be loaded in RAM after the first initialization phase

 While Intel FSP aims to abstract away specific machine details, you still need some machine-specific code.
+In the next section we show how to retrieve the target-specific code for qemu.
 Refer to the Intel Integration Guide of the selected silicon for more information.

 Note:
-- This feature is experimental, so it may have bugs or limitations.

-- This feature requires NASM
+- This feature requires `NASM` to be installed on the machine building wolfBoot.

 ### Running on 64-bit Qemu